AI-Assisted Legacy Migration: Lessons Learned

 It seemed wasteful at first.
 "But I just explained the architecture!"

-Then I realized: explaining architecture to fresh context takes 2 minutes.
+Then I realized: explaining the architecture to fresh context takes 2 minutes.
 Debugging hallucinations from bloated context takes 2 hours.

 Easy choice.